 Activating the car’s weapons system, he fires a rocket out of the underwater Lotus and turns poor old Munro into a fireball.

 The explosion is meaty and the director resists the temptation to have the chopper turn into a million pieces.
 Instead, there’s a decent fireball, and lots of smoke before it disappears from view.

 Well, destroyed by an underwater car.
 What more can I say?

 No. of exploding helicopters

-Despite their reservations the businessmen survive their trip in the lift.
-They board their helicopter to fly away only Stromberg's planted an explosive in there which destroys the chopper.
+They board their helicopter to fly away from Stromberg's lair, unfortunately he’s planted an explosive in their chopper.
 It all seems unnecessarily elaborate.
-But then again I guess you don't want to over feed a shark.
+Then again, I guess you don't want to over feed a shark.